-Collaborators: Jeff Harris (WEST Consultants, Inc.) and Josh Melliger (USASE Army Corps of Engineers)
+Collaborators: Jeff Harris (WEST Consultants, Inc.) and Josh Melliger (USASE Army Corps of Engineers) Permission to Post pdf of Presentation on CWEMF Website: No

 The US Army Corps of Engineers (USACE) Dam Safety Office and the Office of Homeland Security has tasked the USACE Hydrology and Hydraulics Community of Practice to update hydrology for various USACE flood risk reduction projects.
 WEST Consultants was contracted by the USACE to create rainfall-runoff models with the Hydrologic Engineering Center's (HEC) Hydrologic Modeling System (HMS) software for the 50,000 sq. mi Fort Peck Dam drainage and the 130,000 sq. mi Garrison Dam drainage in the upper Missouri River Basin.
 This effort was a precursor to updating the Probable Maximum Flood (PMF) for both Dams.
 This presentation will detail the collection of data and the effort to calibrate the HEC-HMS models for the two basins for spring snowmelt events.